ZhiangChen/virtual_shake_robot_pybullet/docs/Memory_Issue.md

 ## Overview

 In the Virtual Shake Robot (VSR) simulation, we have experienced memory leakage, especially during long-running or parallel simulations.
-This was mainly caused by the continuous recording of simulation data (such as positions and PBR poses) over time, leading to increased memory usage.
-To address this, we implemented an improved setup to manage memory more effectively, by integrating the recording process directly into the simulation_node.py instead of using the perception node.

 ## New Setup to Prevent Memory Leakage